Henry Tureman Allen: Spanish-American War and Philippines

-Return to the United States, Punitive Expedition, and World War I

 Allen went back to the United States in the spring of 1907 and returned to his permanent rank as a major.
 Next he would join the General Staff in 1910 as a cavalry expert.
 In August 1912, he was appointed to the rank of lieutenant colonel and then in July 1916, became a colonel.
-He assumed command of the 8th Cavalry Regiment and led them during the Punitive Expedition, in which Brigadier General John J. Pershing attempted to capture Pancho Villa.
+He assumed command of the 8th Cavalry and led them during the Punitive Expedition, in which Brigadier General John J. Pershing attempted to capture Pancho Villa.